Federal prosecutors to seek death penalty for Pittsburgh synagogue shooter - Jewish Telegraphic Agency

-(JTA) — Federal prosecutors will seek the death penalty for the Pittsburgh synagogue gunman.
+(JTA) — Federal prosecutors said they will seek the death penalty for the Pittsburgh synagogue gunman.

-They said in a court filing late on Monday that “a sentence of death is justified” in 22 of the 63 federal charges against Robert Bowers, citing his premeditation, planning, anti-Semitic motivation and the number of victims.
+In a court filing late Monday, prosecutors said “a sentence of death is justified” in 22 of the 63 federal charges against Robert Bowers, citing his premeditation, planning, anti-Semitic motivation and the number of victims.
 They also noted his “lack of remorse.”

 Bowers is accused of opening fire on worshippers at the Tree of Life synagogue building on Oct.
 27 during Shabbat morning services.
 He was armed with an AR-15 and three handguns, according to the indictment.
 He allegedly yelled “I want to kill all Jews” during the attack.